keen/keen-cli/README.md

-  keen projects:open         # Open a project's overview page in a browser keen projects:workbench    # Open a project's workbench page in a browser keen queries:run           # Run a query and print the result keen select-unique         # Alias for queries:run -a select_unique keen sum                   # Alias for queries:run -a sum keen version               # Print the keen-cli version
+  keen projects:open         # Open a project's overview page in a browser keen projects:workbench    # Open a project's workbench page in a browser keen queries:run           # Run a query and print the result keen queries:url           # Print the URL for a query keen select-unique         # Alias for queries:run -a select_unique keen sum                   # Alias for queries:run -a sum keen version               # Print the keen-cli version